keyreply/ppp-academy/PRD/EMAIL_IMPLEMENTATION_PLAN.md

   try {
     const result = await emailService.send({
       to: to || c.get('user').email,
-      subject: 'Test Email from PPP Academy',
+      subject: 'Test Email from KeyReply Kira',
       template: 'test',
       userId,
-      html: '<h1>Test Email</h1><p>This is a test email from PPP Academy.</p>',
+      html: '<h1>Test Email</h1><p>This is a test email from KeyReply Kira.</p>',
-      text: 'This is a test email from PPP Academy.', });
+      text: 'This is a test email from KeyReply Kira.', });

     return c.json({ success: true, ...result });